ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 You cannot achieve all three, so pick the two you need and then learn to deal with the problems created by the other one.

-However, there are some subtleties that are often overlooked here.
+By now it should be no surprise to learn that this situation contains some subtleties that are often overlooked:

 * The consistency being spoken of is specifically strong consistency
 * The availability being spoken of is perfect availability